-Although the SCJS is the best available source for estimates of prevalence of amphetamine, cannabis, cocaine and other drug use disorders in Scotland, these estimates will be an under-report of the actual prevalence of these types of drug use.
+Although the SCJS is the best available source for estimates of prevalence of amphetamine, cannabis, cocaine in Scotland, these estimates will be an under-report of the actual prevalence of these types of drug use.
 In part, this will be due to the fact that some people who use drugs may live in accommodation not covered by a survey of private households.
 The survey is also likely to under-represent those with the most problematic or chaotic drug use, some of whom may live in accommodation outwith the scope of the SCJS and some of whom may live in private households covered by the survey, yet they may be rarely be at home or be unable to take part in an interview due to the chaotic nature of their lives.

-In comparison with the Global Burden of Disease 2015 study estimates, we have estimated, for example, a prevalence of 53,472 mild and severe cannabis users compared to GBD estimate of 35,723.
-For amphetamine and cocaine use, SBoD estimate prevalence of 5,711 and 10,185 respectively compared to GBD estimates of 10,185 and 15,095 [11].
+In comparison with the Global Burden of Disease 2016 study estimates, we have estimated, for example, a prevalence of 58,300 mild, moderate and severe cannabis users compared to GBD estimate of 24,371.
+For amphetamine and cocaine use, SBoD estimate prevalence of 6,014 and 10,185 17,500 respectively compared to GBD estimates of 7,078 and 12,032 [12].

-Our estimate of opioid dependent prevalence use (n = 19,700) is also an underestimate of the true prevalence.
+Our estimate of opioid dependent prevalence use (n= 189,713) is also an under-estimate of the true prevalence.
 Our estimate is only based on those individuals admitted to hospital in Scotland either because of their opioid use or if their opioid use is an existing co-morbidity.
 Estimates of national and local prevalence of problem drug use (defined as the problematic use of opiates (including illicit and prescribed methadone use) and/or the illicit use of benzodiazepines) in Scotland suggest that the SBoD estimate is only capturing approximately a third of actual prevalent population.
-In 2012/2013, for example, the estimated number of individuals with problem drug use in Scotland during 2012/13, aged 15 to 64 years old, was 61,500 (95% CI = 59,900 - 63,300) [12].
+In 2012/2013, for example, the estimated number of individuals with problem drug use in Scotland during 2012/13, aged 15 to 64 years old, was 61,500 (95% CI = 59,900 - 63,300) [13].
 The definition of problem drug use in this study however also includes estimates of benzodiazepine use which are not included in the GBD case definition of opiod drug use disorders.
-In GBD these are included in the category of 'other drug use disorders'.
+In GBD, these are included in the category of 'other drug use disorders'.
 Separate estimates of opiate problem use are not available from the Scottish study so it is difficult to compare SBoD opioid prevalence with national estimates of problem drug use.
-The Global Burden of Disease 2015 study estimated prevalence of opioid drug uses as 20,363 individuals in Scotland in 2015 [11], compared to SBoD prevalence of 19,700.
+The Global Burden of Disease 2016 study estimated a prevalence of approximately 29,900 opioid drug uses Scotland in 2016 [12], compared to SBoD prevalence of 18,700.